ansible-collections/community.general/commit-rights.md

 * Fork the repository upon which you want to do some work to your own personal repository
 * Work on the specific branch upon which you need to commit
-* Create a Pull Request back to the Ansible repository and tag the people you would like to review; assign someone as the primary "owner" of your request
+* Create a Pull Request back to the collection repository and await reviews
 * Adjust code as necessary based on the Comments provided
 * Ask someone from the other committers to do a final review and merge